-- Fair exchange between two mutually-untrusted parties is impossible. - Ower with the work of the service?
+- Fair exchange between two mutually-untrusted parties is impossible. - When to pay for the service?
 Before or after? - Malicious server may not deliver the service after being paid. - Malicious client may not pay after being served. - Accounting attacks. - Parties may collude with each other to pretend that service had been delivered. - This allows servers to collect payment for free. - Also may lead to mismanagement of the network resources. - Micropayments. - Payments of very small values. - Instead of paying for the whole service at once, pay in small amounts for each small service amount.